-These differences in hazards and SDS/labels impact both protection and trade.
-In the area of protection, users may see different label warnings or safety data sheet information for the same chemical.
 In the area of trade, the need to comply with multiple regulations regarding hazard classification and labeling is costly and time-consuming.
-Some multinational companies have estimated that there are over 100 diverse hazard communication regulations for their products globally.
-For small and medium size enterprises (SMEs), regulatory compliance is complex and costly.
+Some multinational companies estimated that there were over 100 diverse hazard communication regulations for their products globally.
+For small and medium sized enterprises (SMEs), compliance with these varying requirements may preclude their active participation in international trade in chemicals.
+Thus GHS can result in these smaller companies being able to expand their international presence, in addition to reducing compliance burdens for larger companies.